 Integrating PSPDFKit Using CocoaPods

 PSPDFKit is available via CocoaPods.
-We provide a private URL for the Podspec so that you can integrate PSPDFKit with minimum effort, either pinning to a specific version or always getting the latest stable release.
-If you’re new to CocoaPods, our Getting Started guide will help you.
+We provide a URL for the Podspec so that you can integrate PSPDFKit with minimum effort, either pinning to a specific version or always getting the latest stable release.
+If you’re new to CocoaPods, this Getting Started guide will help you.

 ℹ️ Note: Please don’t follow our manual integration guide if you’re using CocoaPods.
 Using